+Academic Probation.
 Students are required to maintain a minimum Institutional Grade Point Average (IGPA) of 2.0.
 When students' IGPA falls below 2.0, they will be placed on probation.
 Freshmen who are placed on probation for the first time will automatically be enrolled in an Academic Success Seminar.
 All students who are on academic probation will be restricted to taking no more than 14 semester credit hours and are encouraged to seek assistance through the Academic Support Center.
 Students on academic probation may be in jeopardy of losing Federal Financial Aid.

-Students who earn a semester (term) GPA of 2.0 or greater the semester immediately following a probation will be removed from probation if their IGPA is 2.0 or greater.
+Students earning a semester (term) Institutional GPA (SIGPA) of 2.0 or greater the semester immediately following a probation will be removed from probation if their IGPA is 2.0 or greater.
 If the IGPA remains below 2.0, they will remain on probation.

-Any student whose semester (term) GPA is less than 2.0 during the semester following probation will be suspended in accordance with ABAC's academic standing policy.
+Any student whose semester (term) Institutional GPA (SIGPA) is less than 2.0 during the semester following probation will be suspended in accordance with ABAC's academic standing policy.